sunpy/sunpy/doc/source/guide/data_types/maps.rst

 1. Creating maps
 ----------------
-SunPy contains a number of example fits files.
+SunPy contains a number of example FITS files.
 To make things easy, SunPy includes several example files which are used throughout the docs.
 These files have names like `sunpy.AIA_171_IMAGE` and `sunpy.RHESSI_IMAGE`.
 To create the sample AIA map type the following into your interactive Python shell::